Ventilation & Smoke Control Equipment Installation Business License in Dubai

 Import and export documentation is processed through Dubai Customs and the Federal Customs Authority.
 Re-export traders must obtain the relevant customs declarations, certificates of origin, and any phytosanitary certificates required by the destination country.
 The UAE's extensive network of bilateral trade agreements can reduce tariff burdens on re-exported goods across many markets.

-Ongoing compliance obligations include annual licence renewal with Dubai South, maintaining accurate trade records, and ensuring that any changes to shareholders, directors, or business activities are promptly notified to the free zone authority.
+Ongoing compliance obligations include annual license renewal with Dubai South, maintaining accurate trade records, and ensuring that any changes to shareholders, directors, or business activities are promptly notified to the free zone authority.

 Facility and Storage Requirements